8fold/site-joshbruce.com/content-root/public/experiences/health-and-wellness/historical-summaries/202308/content.md

 ## Saturday, August 26, and Sunday August 27, 2023

 I added a mile to my evening walk.
 So, we’re at doing 4 miles per day at or above a 3 mile per hour pace.
-There are still moments where I hit zone 2 heart there, but they’re reducing.
+There are still moments where I hit zone 2 heart rate there, but they’re reducing.

 As stated before, I’ve decided to save non-shower exercises and movements to weekdays only.